TULSA SPRING SWING 2026 CONTEST RULES

 Restrictions

-A maximum of 5 partner weight support moves (lifts and/or drops) is allowed, but not require.
+A maximum of 5 partner weight support moves (lifts and/or drops) is allowed, but not required.
 No Aerials allowed.

 Costumes